Clinical uses of dronedarone

 Dronedarone, a noniodinated congener of amiodarone, was developed as an antiarrhythmic agent for the maintenance of sinus rhythm in patients with atrial fibrillation.
 Because of the molecular and structural differences between dronedarone and amiodarone, in particular the deletion of the iodine molecules which are present in amiodarone, researchers have hypothesized that dronedarone will have fewer thyroid and pulmonary effects than amiodarone.
 Clinical trials have shown the clinical use and short-term safety (up to 21 months) of dronedarone for the maintenance of sinus rhythm following cardioversion in patients with atrial fibrillation .
 The efficacy and tolerability of dronedarone in children and adolescents aged <18 years have not been established.

 A review of the pharmacology of dronedarone, its clinical uses, adverse effects, and drug interactions will be presented here.
 The clinical uses and toxicities of amiodarone and the choice of antiarrhythmic agents in the management of atrial fibrillation are discussed separately.
-(See "Clinical uses of amiodarone" and "Major side effects of amiodarone" and "Antiarrhythmic drugs to maintain sinus rhythm in patients with atrial fibrillation: Recommendations".)
+(See "Clinical uses of amiodarone" and "Monitoring and management of amiodarone side effects" and "Antiarrhythmic drugs to maintain sinus rhythm in patients with atrial fibrillation: Recommendations".)

 MECHANISMS OF ACTION AND PHARMOCOKINETICS